mod-audio/cc-hw-arduino-shield/README.md

 ============================

 This repository contains the schematics and PCB design files for Control Chain Arduino Shield hardware.
-It serves as a way for people to create new peripheral to be used in conjunction with the MOD (http://moddevices.com/) via its Control Chain interface.
+It serves as a way for people to create new peripheral to be used in conjunction with MOD (http://moddevices.com/) via its Control Chain interface.

 These files were created and can be improved with KiCAD, a free software Electronics CAD which is available at http://www.kicad-pcb.org/